Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 We're still in the era where decoration was applied symmetrically, and though you can barely see it even in close shots, this design is linked throughout with very fine, flowing yuzen lines to emulate a stream--another feature often associated with this particular hand-painted style.
 The lining of this particular kimono has also faded from intense red to a more orange-yellow hue, again suggesting a saffron dye.
 This furisode is quite thickly padded throughout, with no further thickening to the fukiwata.

 In general it's survived quite well, with no stains but a few minor failures to the silk around some of the smaller areas of yuzen (this is characteristic of the stress of yuzen paste work, rather than a shattering of the body of the silk itself).
-If it were a more recent and so more robust piece I would repair it, but silk of this age tends to be too fragile to support invisible repairs, and so they become part of the history of this venerable old lady.
+If it were a more recent and so more robust piece I would repair it, but silk of this age tends to be too fragile to support invisible repairs, and even museum mesh would place stress on such a piece, so they become part of the history of this venerable old lady.
 Sourced in Osaka, Japan.

 Karaori furisode with shishu and bokashi shibori.
 Length: 64"